 NEC accepts transfer applications at the undergraduate level.
-In addition to completing the First-Year Applicant requirements, transfer applicants must submit a statement (in the online application) explaining their reasons for wanting to transfer to NEC.
+In addition to completing the First-Year Applicant requirements, transfer applicants must submit a short statement (in the online application) explaining their reasons for wanting to transfer to NEC.

 Transfer applicants must submit transcripts from all colleges attended.
 Applicants who have earned fewer than 32 college credits at the time of their application must also submit official high school transcripts.
 To be fully evaluated for transfer credit, enrolling students must provide course descriptions and official transcripts.
 Students with transcripts in a language other than English must provide a certified translation and an explanation of grades, class hours, and course descriptions.
 The full evaluation of all completed college work combined with the results of the audition and music examinations taken during NEC orientation will determine final placement and thus the expected duration of the program of study.